Italian Recipe Book

 • Cut each pepper in half lengthwise and remove the seeds and white membrane.
 For large peppers you can cut them in thirds or even in quarters.

 • Place them face down on a baking sheet lined with parchment paper.
-Roast peppers in the oven for 45-50 minutes.
-Check on them on 40 minute mark and adjust cooking time as needed.
-As the end result they should be lightly charred but not burned.
+Roast peppers in the oven for 20 minutes.
+As a result they should be lightly charred but not burned.

 • Once the peppers are cooked, transfer them from the baking sheet on an aluminum foil (or a new piece of parchment paper).
 Do this as quickly as possible, peppers have to be still hot in order to create steam and be easy to peel.
 Cover with aluminum foil and seal the sides.
 Put peppers in the foil in a plastic bag and close it tightly.
 Let them sit for about 30-60 minutes.